-Specifically, in our experiments, during training when PSNR is available, we consider three scenarios: (i) PSNR < 24, (ii) $24 \le PSNR \le 28$, and (iii) PSNR > 28.
+Specifically, in our experiments, during training when PSNR is available, we consider three scenarios: i) PSNR<24, ii) $24 \le PSNR \le 28$, and iii) PSNR > 28.
 The range $24 \le PSNR \le 28$ indicates a good performance of the reconstruction model.
 Since we expect to obtain a relatively higher B, we set the corresponding reward to $r = |PSNR - 24| \cdot B$; this way, a higher B will provide a higher reward, encouraging the agent to figure out a higher B while guaranteeing the reconstruction quality.
-When PSNR < 24, which denotes a poor-quality reconstruction, we should reduce B; therefore, the reward r is negative as a punishment.
-Similarly, if PSNR > 28 in the current timestep, we could further improve the value of B, so the reward r is positive to encourage a higher B. Although the specific positive and negative rewards depend on the specific scene, the basic idea is the same.
+When PSNR<24, which denotes a poor quality reconstruction, we should reduce B; therefore, the reward r is negative as a punishment.
+Similarly, if PSNR>28 in the current time step, we could further improve the value of B, so the reward r is positive to encourage a higher B. Although the specific positive and negative rewards depend on the specific scene, the basic idea is the same.

 2.3.3 RL Agent.
-We adopt a model-based RL method, and build an LSTM model as an agent to make inferences with historical information.
-As for the input and output of the Long short-term memory (LSTM) network model, the input is the most recent 100 decision values and the corresponding reward value, as well as the array composed of the detection rate and PSNR, and the output is the predicted action.
+We adopt model-based reinforcement learning method, and build an LSTM model as an agent to make inferences with historical information.
+As for the input and output of the LSTM model, the input is the most latest100 decision values and the corresponding reward value, as well as the array composed of the detection rate and PSNR, and the output is the predicted action.